Qovery/documentation/website/docs/community/reward/bug-bounty.md

 ### Does credits are recurrent?

-Credits are only recurrent for granted [ambassadors][docs.community.reward.ambassador].
+Credits are only recurrent for granted [ambassadors][docs.community.become-an-ambassador].

 ### Can I be eligible to multiple rewards?